 Who are we?

-We, at the Emerging Geohazards research group, study the mechanisms of modern-day ground hazards, and their early prediction, prevention, mitigation and recovery through a new generation of technologies which are citizen-centric, more tailored, less intrusive and more courteous to the natural ground systems.
-Our works are in response to the steep rise (at worryingly escalating rates) in the number of fatalities and extent of economic losses originated from ground-related hazards across the globe and particularly in urban areas.
+We, at the Emerging Geohazards research group, study the mechanisms of modern-day ground hazards, their early prediction, prevention, mitigation and recovery through a new generation of technologies that are citizen-centric, more tailored, less intrusive and more courteous to the natural ground systems.
+Our solutions are nature-inspired.
+We study the modern-day hazards in response to the steep rise (at worryingly escalating rates) in the number of fatalities and extent of economic losses originating from ground-related hazards across the globe.
 This sheer scale questions the effectiveness of our current and conventional ground engineering methods.

 An increasing number of people are residing in flood zones and river banks, brownfield sites and abandoned mine lands, on problematic coastal grounds including liquefiable sands and soft clays, on the flanks of active volcanoes and tailing dams, and in major earthquake zones.
 These ground conditions generate risks that are often inter-connected and may lead to cascading disasters.
 In addition to challenges with problematic grounds, the climate emergency and poor ground management has led to a new stream of problems, challenges that our knowledge fails to predict if, where and when they occur.
 We conduct blue skies and practical research within the framework of problematic soils and in the context of four work streams.